Advisories for Pypi/Vyper package

 Summary If an excessively large value is specified as the starting index for an array in _abi_decode, it can cause the read position to overflow.
 This results in the decoding of values outside the intended array bounds, potentially leading to bugs in contracts that use arrays within _abi_decode.
 The advisory has been assigned low severity, because it is only observable if there is a memory write between two invocations of …

-Vyper is a Pythonic Smart Contract Language for the Ethereum Virtual Machine.
 Arrays can be keyed by a signed integer, while they are defined for unsigned integers only.
-The typechecker does not throw when spotting the usage of an int as an index for an array.
-The typechecker allows the usage of signed integers to be used as indexes to arrays.
-The vulnerability is present in different forms in all …
+The typechecker doesn't throw when spotting the usage of an int as an index for an array.
+Typically, negative integers are filtered out at runtime by the bounds checker, but small enough (i.e. large in magnitude, ex. -2255 + 5) quantities combined with large enough arrays (at least 2255 in length) can pass the …

-Vyper is a Pythonic Smart Contract Language for the EVM.
 There is an error in the stack management when compiling the IR for sha3_64.
 Concretely, the height variable is miscalculated.
-The vulnerability can't be triggered without writing the IR by hand (that is, it cannot be triggered from regular vyper code). sha3_64 is used for retrieval in mappings.
-No flow that would cache the key was found so the issue …
+The vulnerability can't be triggered without writing the IR by hand.
+That is, it cannot be triggered from regular vyper code, it can only be triggered by using the fang binary directly (this binary used to be called vyper-ir prior to v0.3.4).

-Vyper is a Pythonic Smart Contract Language for the Ethereum Virtual Machine.
 When calls to external contracts are made, we write the input buffer starting at byte 28, and allocate the return buffer to start at byte 0 (overlapping with the input buffer).
 When checking RETURNDATASIZE for dynamic types, the size is compared only to the minimum allowed size for that type, and not to the returned value's length.
-As …
+As a result, malformed return data can cause the contract to mistake data …

-Vyper is a pythonic Smart Contract Language for the ethereum virtual machine.
-In versions 0.3.10 and earlier, the bounds check for slices does not account for the ability for start + length to overflow when the values aren't literals.
+The bounds check for slices does not account for the ability for start + length to overflow when the values aren't literals.
 If a slice() function uses a non-literal argument for the start or length variable, this creates the ability for an attacker to overflow the bounds check.
-This issue can be used …
+This issue can be used to do OOB access to storage, memory or calldata addresses.
+It can also be used to corrupt …

 2023